xmppo/xmpp-php/README.md

 automatically try to connect with TLS and make the connection secure.

 If you'd like to explicitly disable this functionality, you can use `setUseTls(false)` function on the `Options` instance so that TLS communication is disabled.
+Note that this will function in environments where TLS is supported but not required.
+If TLS is required, program will connect to it independently of the option you set.

 ## Sending raw data
 `send()` message is exposed as being public in `XmppClient` class, and its intention